 In this article, we’ll share the growth formula that we have used at OneIMS to drive systematic and predictable growth for dozens of B2B companies.
 We’ll also get into detail about the most common growth problems for brands.
-And then we will provide the strategies your business needs to grow.
+And then, we will provide the B2B growth marketing strategies your business needs to succeed.

 That’s why we constantly reference our growth formula when assessing opportunities for growth.

 Identify the components of your business that might need work first.
 You can worry about the campaigns and strategies to fix them later (in fact, we have a section dedicated to that later on).

 Growth is fueled by acquisition and retention.
 Within these two categories, there are distinct areas of focus.

 Each area of focus must run on all cylinders for a virtuous loop of growth to take shape.
 Companies, therefore, must give some TLC to each part of the B2B growth marketing cycle to grow sustainably and predictably.

 While the lion’s share of B2B growth content skews toward acquisition, this can be a strategic mistake.
 Successful leaders of SaaS brands know there can be no growth without retention.

 As the former VP of Growth at Hubspot, Brian Balfour was wildly successful at B2B digital marketing.
 In his list, “10 Reasons Why Companies Fail At Growth”, he ranks not focusing on retention at the top of the list.